U.S. to deny tariff relief for Apple Mac Pro parts from China: Trump

-WASHINGTON (Reuters) - U.S. President Donald Trump on Friday said his administration would not grant Apple Inc any relief for tariffs on its Chinese-made parts for its Mac Pro computer.
+WASHINGTON (Reuters) - U.S. President Donald Trump on Friday said his administration would not grant Apple Inc any relief for tariffs on Chinese-made parts for its Mac Pro computer.

 “Apple will not be given Tariff wa(i)vers, or relief, for Mac Pro parts that are made in China.
 Make them in the USA, no Tariffs!”
 Trump tweeted.